 - Add 1.5 teaspoons of hojicha powder, 1 tablespoon of tapioca powder starch, and 1.5 of tablespoons sugar, and a pinch of salt into a small saucepan.
 Mix well until no white streaks remain.

 - Heat the mixture over medium heat, while stirring occasionally.

-- As soon as the mixture starts to thicken, lower the heat to medium low.
+- As soon as the mixture begins to steam, lower the heat to medium low.
 Then stir continuously while making sure to scrape the bottom.

 - Serve your hojicha pudding chilled or at room temperature.